 Blood Drug Test – All You Need To Know

 Even though urine drug testing is the most frequent option, at times healthcare professionals perform blood drug testing as well.
-At times, blood testing is required as part of the pre-employment process, or at the workplace as a random type of testing to find out who used illegal drugs.
+At times, passing a blood testing is required as part of the pre-employment process, or at the workplace as a random type of testing to find out who used illegal drugs.
 It is important to know that blood testing is the sole type of test that is legally acceptable to determine/confirm intoxication levels.

 Types of drugs that can be detected with a blood test